chengcli/space405/doc/syllabus.rst

      -
    * - 10
      - Mar 11
-     - Review of optical remote sensing instruments: from Pioneer to Europa -
+     - Review of space instruments: from Pioneer to Europa -
    * -
      - Mar 13